How do you choose the best publishing companies when you publish a new book?

-4. Taking the traditional route
+Taking the traditional route

 For many authors, their dream is to sign a book deal with one of the major book publishing houses.

-But it is not an easy road to get published by one of the big traditional publishers.
+It is not an easy road to get published by one of the big traditional publishers.

-The big benefits, of course, are that your publisher will meet all the edit, design and production costs and you will be assured of being paid your due royalties on time and in full.
+It will include editing, design, and production costs.
+You will also be assured of being paid your due royalties on time and in full.

-5. Assisted Self-Publishing Services
+Assisted Self-Publishing Services

-There are many, many small companies online that offer assisted self-publishing services.
+You can find many small companies online that offer assisted self-publishing services.

 It would be fair to say that these companies range from the good to the bad to the ugly.